-The District also has an agreement to make payments to the former Montgomery County Emergency Services District No. 11 ("ESD No. 11") for improvements that improve, enhance, or support public safety and security, fire protection, emergency medical services, or law enforcement in the District.
+The District also has an agreement to make payments to the former Montgomery County Emergency Services District No. 11 ("ESD No. 11") to improve, enhance, or support public safety and security, fire protection, emergency medical services, or law enforcement in the District.
 The District paid \$350,000 to ESD No. 11 during the current fiscal year.